What does a typical Grand Little Adventure shoot look like?

 - Consider how the clothes all look together.
 While I don't recommend that you all wear matching outfits, it might be a good idea to keep things somewhat cohesive.

-- I would recommend staying away from clothes with loud prints or lots of clashing colours.
+- I would recommend staying away from clothes with loud prints or clashing colours.
 This will distract and detract.
 If some of you wear something striped or subtly patterned it can work really well, but be sure to balance it out with some more plain things.

 - Natural fabrics generally photograph better than synthetic ones.
-(Please leave that bright blue puffer jacket at home ;)
+(Please leave that bright blue puffer jacket at home! ;))

 - Consider what kind of look you would like for your images.
 If you like dramatic pictures that showcase the beautiful scenery, then wearing a flowy dress will lend itself well to that.
 If you would prefer a casual more homey look, then chunky knits might be your preferred wardrobe choice.